wangsu-api/terraform-provider-wangsu/docs/resources/cdn_domain.md

 - `path_pattern` (String) The url matching mode supports fuzzy regularization.
 If all matches, the input parameters can be configured as: *
 - `priority` (String) Indicates the priority execution order of multiple sets of redirected content by the customer.
 The higher the number, the higher the priority.
 When adding a new configuration item, the default is 10
 - `request_header` (String) Matching condition: Request header
+- `request_way` (String) Request method, multiple separated by semicolons, such as GET;POST
+- `exceptional_request` (String) Exceptional Request Method, multiple separated by semicolons, such as GET;POST
+- `ua` (String) User-Agent. example: Chrome
+- `exceptional_ua` (String) Exceptional User-Agent. example: Chrome
+- `operators_area` (String) Region. multiple separated by semicolons, such as CN;US.
+For the range of values, see Appendix Table 1 at https://www.wangsu.com/document/openapi/api-authentication?rsr=ws.
+- `exceptional_operators_area` (String) Exceptional Region. multiple separated by semicolons, such as CN;US.
+For the range of values, see Appendix Table 1 at https://www.wangsu.com/document/openapi/api-authentication?rsr=ws.

 <a id="nestedblock--ssl"></a>